- What Is It?

 Facts You Should Know About Gastrointestinal Endoscopy

 With the procedure known as gastrointestinal endoscopy, a doctor is able to see the inside lining of your digestive tract.
-This examination is performed using an endoscope-a flexible fiberoptic tube with a tiny TV camera at the end.
+This examination is performed using an endoscope-a flexible fiber-optic tube with a tiny TV camera at the end.
 The camera is connected to either an eyepiece for direct viewing or a video screen that displays the images on a color TV.
 The endoscope not only allows diagnosis of gastrointestinal (GI) disease but treatment as well.

 - Current endoscopes are derived from a primitive system created in 1806-a tiny tube with a mirror and a wax candle.
-Although crude, this early instrument allowed a first view into a living body.
+Although crude, this early instrument allowed the first view into a living body.